 Pharmaceutical treatments are typically one of two forms, stimulant or non-stimulant medications.
 Both types of medicines effectively treat ADHD, although stimulants seem to be better at controlling the symptoms than non-stimulants.
 Unfortunately, not everyone is a candidate for stimulant therapy because of other health conditions such as high blood pressure or heart disease.
 Non-stimulant medications are often longer-lasting than stimulant medications and can be useful for 24 hours, whereas stimulants might work for a short time and then wear off quickly.

-Physician first put their patients on low-dose stimulant medication.
+The physician first put their patients on low-dose stimulant medication.
 After that, the doctor titrates the levels to the optimal dosage.
 Because stimulants can be addictive, doctors will want to monitor your progress, so periodic visits to the clinic are necessary.

 Some of the most popular ADHD medications are: